blaircraft/SQLAlchemyDatabase3/README.md

-# SQLAlchemyDatabase
+# SQLAlchemyDatabase3

 ## Introduction

-SQLAlchemyDatabase abstracts and simplifies the parts of SQLAlchemy that are required for every database connection (binding the engine, creating a Session object, etc.).
+SQLAlchemyDatabase3 abstracts and simplifies the parts of SQLAlchemy that are required for every database connection (binding the engine, creating a Session object, etc.).
 It also abstracts connections to different database types (currently SQLite and PostgreSQL) to simplify the startup process.